Nurses discuss: Facing a chronic condition

 The uncertainties and the certainties of a medical diagnosis all result in changes to our daily routine.
 It’s human nature to view having to make a change as losing something – activities, routines, what others can expect from us and what we can expect from them – and that makes having to make changes especially scary.
 Uncertainty about the future, as well as wanting to avoid things that are certain but you wish they weren’t, like medication regimens, can leave you feeling pretty scared.
 It’s normal to ask yourself: What’s next?
 What else am I going to have to deal with?

-Here are some ideas to think about to help you to deal with your own fear factor.
+Here are some ideas from our healthcare professionals to think about to help you to deal with your own fear factor

 Define the fear.
 Fear can be kind of a vague feeling that follows you around like a dark cloud.
 Give your fear a definition by asking yourself, just exactly what is it that I am afraid of?
 When you know what it is, then you are in a better chance to do something about it, beginning with getting the right information.